shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions: Makes file hello permissions to the same as file olleh 11-directories_permissions : Give execution permission to current working directory's subdirectories 12-directory_permissions : Creates a directory with mode set to 751
+10-mirror_permissions: Makes file hello permissions to the same as file olleh 11-directories_permissions : Give execution permission to current working directory's subdirectories 12-directory_permissions : Creates a directory with mode set to 751 13-change_group : Changes group owner to school for file hello